Expanding Access To Health Care: New

 However, the landscape of health care in California is changing.
 The recent amendments to the Medi-Cal eligibility rules are a beacon of hope, signaling a move towards a more equitable healthcare system.
 Now, undocumented immigrants aged 26 to 49 are eligible for Medi-Cal, marking an end to the previous restrictions that left them without coverage.

-Asset Considerations No Longer a Barrier
+Asset Considerations No Longer A Barrier

 In addition to the expansion based on age and immigration status, Medi-Cal has also revised its approach to assessing applicants’ financial eligibility.
 Traditionally, individuals’ assets, including bank accounts, cash, property, and vehicles, were considered when determining eligibility for Medi-Cal.
 This often posed a significant hurdle for many who had modest savings or assets but still struggled with the high costs of health care.